gitpeut/SnowRadio/README.md

 Bug fixed and updated OranjeRadio with spectrum analyzer and choice of filesystem and optional gesture and touchscreen control and openweathermap data.
 User friendly web interface for easy addition of internet radio stations. https and http radio stations, chunked tranfer encoding supported.
-Also artist and track information is collected, if available and shown both on the display and in the web browser.
+Also artist and track information is collected  if available and shown both on the display and in the web browser.
 Latency is low by design.
 <p />